rconfa/rconfa/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Riccardo, I am currently in my first master’s degree year of studying Data Science at [Università degli Studi di Milano-Bicocca](https://www.unimib.it/).
+My name is Riccardo, I am currently in my second master’s degree year of studying Data Science at [Università degli Studi di Milano-Bicocca](https://www.unimib.it/).
 Here you can find some of my projects that I worked on during my studies.
 Feel free to contact me for any request or information at riccardoconfalonieri98@gmail.com
 <p align="center">